BirdeeHub/birdeevim/README.md

 see: [birdee.nixperts.neovimBuilder](./doc/nvimBuilder.txt)

-If you are new to nix, dont worry about that one.
-You won't need it, and if you do, it is as simple as adding an argument and calling a function an extra time and you should look at the bottom of the file for how to do that.
+If you are new to nix, dont worry too much if you dont get all of that one,

+just check the arguments that are available up top because not all were added to the flake itself.